What's the meaning of the phrase 'Daylight robbery'?

 What the Cavendish family, who owned Hardwick Hall (built 1590s), thought about it isn't recorded.
 On the one hand, they had cause for complaint - the property was famous for its many windows and light and airy interiors, as celebrated in the rhyme: "Hardwick Hall, more glass than wall".
 On the other hand, they were extremely rich and well able to pay.

 Taxes are rarely popular, but the Window Tax, which was considered to tax the very stuff of life, that is, light and air, was singled out for particular loathing.
 People went to great pains to avoid paying it and many windows were bricked up for that reason.
 Many examples of buildings with brick window panels, sometimes with painted-on trompe l'oeil windows, still survive.

 The sight of such windows is so much part of the English architectural folk memory that the example pictured, of a recently built property in Poundbury, Dorset, appears to have been built with fake bricked-up windows, even through the tax itself is long since abolished.

 So, that's the case for the prosecution: the English were robbed of their daylight by the Window Tax.
 That's daylight robbery in anyone's book, so do we need to look any further for the origin of the phrase?
 Well, yes we do.

-So, if the phrase came from the Window Tax, why no mention of it in print for over two hundred years after the tax was introduced?
+So, if the phrase came from the Window Tax, why no mention of it in print for over a hundred years after the tax was introduced?

 If we are looking for evidence that is beyond reasonable doubt, the Window Tax story doesn't provide it.
 Unless and until evidence that relates the phrase to the tax is found we have to say that the origin is unknown.